-3.5 Registration of leaflets and posters
+3.6 Registration of leaflets and posters

-(a) Any leaflets or posters, whether hard copy of electronic, must be registered by the Returning Officer before being distributed or displayed.

-- (b) The Returning Officer must not register leaflets or posters that do not comply with these Regulations. - (c) The Returning Officer must keep a register of all leaflets and posters registered by the Returning Officer.
+- (a) Any leaflets or posters, whether hard copy of electronic, must be registered by the Returning Officer before being distributed or displayed. - (b) The Returning Officer must not register leaflets or posters that do not comply with these Regulations. - (c) The Returning Officer must keep a register of all leaflets and posters registered by the Returning Officer.

-3.6 Candidates forum
+3.7 Candidates forum

-- (a) The Returning Officer may arrange a forum where Members have an opportunity to hear from and ask questions of candidates. - (b) If there is a forum: - (i) it must be held in the week before the first week of voting; - (ii) all candidates must be invited to attend; - (iii) it must be chaired by the Returning Officer; and - (iv) each candidate attending may make a speech of no longer than 3 minutes.
+- (a) The Returning Officer may arrange a forum where Members have an opportunity to hear from and ask questions of candidates. - (b) The Returning Officer may, in their sole discretion, convene separate candidate forums for any of the GSA Board, Representative Council and Faculty Council. - (c) If any forum is convened: - (i) it must be held between: - (A) the close of nominations in accordance with Regulation 2.9(a)(ii); and - (B) the commencement of voting; - (ii) all candidates seeking election to the relevant body must be invited to attend; - (iii) it must be chaired by the Returning Officer; and - (iv) each candidate attending may make a speech of no longer than 3 minutes.